VickoFranic/silex-starter-app/README.md

 ## Usage instructions

+Open your browser, and go to the root folder of project...You should see list of 20 books located in the database.
+Setup completed !

+> Book model and BookRepository are created for example purposes.
+Feel free to remove them and create your own models, repositories, controllers etc.

-Start by adding your routes in:
+Start by adding your own routes in:

 ```
 /app/config/routes.php
 ```

-> Book model and BookRepository are created for example purposes.
-Feel free to remove them and create your own models, repositories, controllers etc.

 Silex service providers that this starter app uses are: